-- Continue to trace Paul’s third missionary journey on the map you enlarged last week.
+- Trace Paul’s third missionary journey on a map you enlarged last week.

 - Write the word “RESPECT” on the board or on a large sheet of paper.
-Ask the class to help you list ways of showing respect to others during the Sunday Worship Assembly (being quiet so others can hear the sermon, going to the toilet and getting a drink before the assembly begins so you don’t have to get up, etc.)
+Ask the class to help you list ways of showing respect to others during the Sunday Worship Assembly .
+Some ideas might be:

 - Take the time to show the children some “quiet activities” that can be done during the worship assembly to help little minds to stay occupied: colouring sheets, copying songs or scriptures on to paper, making mazes or puzzles out of words from verses, or keeping tallies of how many times the preacher uses certain words (God, Jesus, bible, etc.).
 Notice children who are especially “good” during the assembly.
 Ask those children or their parents to talk to your class about what they do.